 A typical day on site

 As the contractors and trades turned up, a safety briefing and daily planning meeting would then be held.
-If any new trades arrived, Jeremy would also conduct an induction to ensure everyone on site was aware of and fully understood the safety rules and site layout.
+If any new trades arrived, Rob would also conduct an induction to ensure everyone on site was aware of and fully understood the safety rules and site layout.

 Following all initial safety checks and processes, detailed drawing checks would be carried out to ensure the Site Manager was fully up to speed with any changes and ready to answer any questions that may arise from the team.
 The trades would then get to work carrying out their tasks set for the day.